 This post may contain affiliate links which help support our blog efforts.
 This post is sponsored by PrettyPegs.

 As we geared up to transform my son's nursery into a big boy room I thought about the new functionality I wanted him to have in his room.
 We don't keep toys in his room, I like that there is one area in the house that isn't covered in toy cars.
 His nursery was designed as a place to get ready for the day or bed; read books and relax.
-What I did think would be a nice addition is a an upcycled kid's table and chair.
+What I did think would be a nice addition is an upcycled kid's table and chair, the perfect DIY project.